 If an event happens on weekend, you will receive a notification at 08:00 on Monday.
 So notifications are not skipped, you just receive them later.
-Events will still appear on the event history page at the time when they happened (see Current State, Total State and Event History).
+Events will still appear on the event history page at the time when they happened (see Current State and Event History).

 Trigger Watch Time¶

-Sometimes you want to monitor a metric not every minute.
 Let’s say, you have a popular website, that serves over 1000 page views per second during a day.
 You can set up a trigger to notify you when you have less than 50 page views per second - obviously, something is wrong.
-You also need to disable this trigger for the night, because in the night all of your users sleep, and this metric is irrelevant.
+You also need to disable this trigger for the night, because at night all of your users sleep, and this metric is irrelevant.

 Of course, you can set up a subscription schedule - but your history will become riddled with false night “events”, and you will still receive notifications in the morning.
 In this case, you need to set up a trigger watch time:

-No events will be recorded for this trigger outside of watch time - you will receive no notifications, and the event history page will be empty (see Current State, Total State and Event History).
+No events will be recorded for this trigger outside of watch time - you will receive no notifications, and the event history page will be empty (see Current State and Event History).